Mattral/Fine-Tuning-using-LoRA-and-SFT/README.md

 model.save_pretrained("./OPT-fine_tuned-LIMA/merged")
 ```

-[!NOTE] Prior to progressing to the next section to observe the outcomes of the fine-tuned model, it's important to reiterate that the base model employed in this lesson is a relatively small language model with limited capabilities when compared with the state-of-the-art models we are accustomed to by now, such as ChatGPT.
-Remember that the insights gained from this lesson can be easily applied to train significantly larger variations of the models, leading to notably improved outcomes.
-(As highlighted in the lesson's introduction, modifying the key used for loading the tokenizer/model to models with any size like LLaMA2 is possible.)
+[!NOTE] Prior to progressing to the next section to observe the outcomes of the fine-tuned model, it's important to reiterate that the base model employed in this repo is a relatively small language model with limited capabilities when compared with the state-of-the-art models we are accustomed to by now, such as ChatGPT.
+Remember that the insights gained from this repo can be easily applied to train significantly larger variations of the models, leading to notably improved outcomes.
+(As highlighted in the repo's introduction, modifying the key used for loading the tokenizer/model to models with any size like LLaMA2 is possible.)

 ## Inference
 We can evaluate the fine-tuned model’s outputs by employing various prompts.
 The code below demonstrates how we can utilize Huggingface's .generate() method to interact with models effortlessly.
 Numerous arguments and decoding strategies exist that can enhance text generation quality; however, these are beyond the scope of this course.
 You can explore these techniques further in an informative [blog post](https://huggingface.co/blog/how-to-generate)https://huggingface.co/blog/how-to-generate by Huggingface.